 With all this cover, the pond is mostly in the shade.
 That’s good for controlling algae growth, but bad for taking photos.
 But in my experience a birdbath out in the open sun attracts only a few species.
 I have installed a couple iPhone holders so I can do some live video feeds (e.g. Facebook Live) of the birds coming in.
 I’ve also situated the pond so I get a clear view from my kitchen table, from right here as I type this on my laptop.
 My binoculars and camera are beside me in case anything interesting comes in.

-Finally, there is the issue of my house, which has windows that birds can fly into.
+Finally, there is the issue of my house in Davis, which has windows that birds sometimes fly into.
 See this post about how to prevent birds from flying into your windows.

-I’ve recorded over 40 species using the pond.
+I’ve recorded over 40 species using the pond in Davis.
 Here are some of them.

-Not shown: Anna’s Hummingbird, Wild Turkey, California Scrub-Jay, Northern Mockingbird, Ruby-crowned Kinglet, Bushtit, Townsend’s Warbler, Hermit Warbler, House Finch, Cassin’s Finch, American Goldfinch, Lesser Goldfinch, California Towhee, Golden-crowned Sparrow, Lincoln’s Sparrow, House Sparrow… and probably some others.
+Not shown: Anna’s Hummingbird, Wild Turkey, Willow Flycatcher, Pacific-slope Flycatcher, California Scrub-Jay, Warbling Vireo, Cassin’s Vireo, Northern Mockingbird, Red-breasted Nuthatch, Ruby-crowned Kinglet, Bushtit, Townsend’s Warbler, Hermit Warbler, House Finch, Cassin’s Finch, American Goldfinch, Lesser Goldfinch, Pine Siskin, California Towhee, Golden-crowned Sparrow, Lincoln’s Sparrow, Song Sparrow, House Sparrow… and probably some others.